ucfoundation/charter/CHARTER.md

   - ii) nominate and elect Officers of the Directed Fund;
   - iii) oversee all Directed Fund business and community outreach matters and work with the LF on any legal matters that arise;
   - iv) adopt and maintain policies or rules and procedures for the Directed Fund (subject to LF approval);
   - v) establish advisory bodies, committees, programs or councils to resolve any particular matter or in support of the mission of the Directed Fund and/or  Technical Project;
   - vi) establish any conformance programs and solicit input (including testing tools) from the TAC for defining and administering any programs related to conformance with the Technical Project (each, a “Conformance Program”);
   - vii) publish use cases, user stories, websites and priorities to help inform the ecosystem and technical community;
-  - viii) approve procedures for the nomination and election of any Officer or other positions created by the Governing Board; and
+  - viii) approve procedures for the nomination and election of any representative of the General Members to the Governing Board and any Officer or other positions created by the Governing Board; and
   - ix) vote on all decisions or matters coming before the Governing Board.

 ### 4) Outreach Committee
  - a) The Outreach Committee will include one appointed voting representative from each Premier Member.
+Each General Member may appoint a non-voting representative to observe and contribute ideas to the Outreach Committee.
  - b) The Outreach Committee will be responsible for the design, development and execution of community outreach efforts on behalf of the Governing Board.
 The Outreach Committee is expected to coordinate closely with the Governing Board and technical communities to maximize the outreach and visibility of the Technical Project throughout the industry.
  - c) The Governing Board may appoint a chairperson of the Outreach Committee or delegate responsibility for selecting a chairperson to the Outreach Committee.
 The Outreach Committee chairperson will be responsible for reporting progress back to the Governing Board.
 The Outreach Committee chairperson may attend meetings of the Governing Board, but, unless the Outreach Committee chairperson is a member of the Governing Board, the Outreach Committee chairperson will not attend as a voting member of the Governing Board.